 Development Assessment Panels

 Each DAP consists of five panel members, three being specialist members and two local government councillors.

 As an outcome of recent planning reforms, planning applications for proposed development with a value over $10 million dollars is assessed and determined by the Metropolitan South West Development Assessment Panel (DAP).
 In circumstances where applications have a value of between $2 million and $10 million dollars, applicants are able to choose whether the application is to be assessed and determined by the DAP or by Council or the Shire (under delegated authority).

 Previous agendas and minutes are available to download here.

-For information about how DAPs operate, membership, and development application types please refer to the Planning WA website.
+For information about how DAPs operate, membership and development application types, please refer to the WA Planning website.